MicrosoftDocs/azure-docs/articles/azure-monitor/app/iis-configurator-api-enableinstrumentationengine.md

 Including but not limited to Dependency Result Codes, HTTP Verbs, and SQL Command Text.

 Enable the Instrumentation Engine if:
-- You've already enabled monitoring using the IISConfigurator but didn't enable the InstrumentationEngine.
+- You've already enabled monitoring using Enable cmdlet but didn't enable the InstrumentationEngine.
 - You've manually instrumented your application with the .NET SDKs and want to collect additional telemetry.

 > [!NOTE]